Arambagh PC Sen railway station

 Arambagh Prafulla Chandra Sen Railway Station is a railway station of the Howrah–Seoraphuli–Bishnupur line under Howrah railway division of the Eastern Railways.
 It is situated beside Darbeshpur-Tirol-Arambagh Road at Arambagh in Hooghly district of West Bengal.

 History

 In 1887, Howrah–Seoraphuli–Bishnupur branch line was planned to be constructed, and it was to be a track connecting Tarakeswar with Bishnupur.
 It was 90% completed before the 1900s, but a big pond was there in the track, and the villagers did not give the land to Indian Railways.
 The station was opened in November 2011.
 The Talpur-Arambagh sector was started on 4 June 2012.
 In August 2025, it was 70% finished and expected the first Howrah to Bishnupur train of this line will run in April 2026.

 Future

 In the future, the station will be enlarged to 4 or 5 platforms because of the construction of the Howrah–Seoraphuli–Bishnupur branch line.
-A line from arambgh to bowaichandi is planned to built.
+A line from Arambgh to Bowaichandi is planned to be built.